NADEE-MJ/FinanceTracker/README.md

 # FinanceTracker
-This is the API for a budgeting app I would like to create, possible features are talked about at the bottom of the page.
+This is the API for a budgeting app I would like to create, possible features for the app are talked about at the bottom of the page.
 Possible names for the app are BudgetApp or SafeBets.

-## How to setup the API
+## How to set up the API
 still need to write this...

 ## How to use the API